-EpiC is a global cooperative agreement dedicated to achieving and maintaining HIV epidemic control.
+EpiC is a global project that provides strategic technical assistance and direct service delivery to achieve HIV epidemic control among key and priority populaitons and to strengthen global health security, including COVID-19 response.
 It is led by FHI 360 with core partners Right to Care, Palladium International, and Population Services International (PSI).
-For more information about EpiC, including the areas in which we offer technical assistance, click here.